Happy-Virus-IkBeom/UROP/README.md

 Department of Electronic and Electrical Engineering Hongik University

 It was created by [IkBeom Lee] during his time as a undergraduate research assistant at Information Theory lab, Hongik University, Seoul, Korea starting in July.
-He has been advised by Albert No, assistant professor at Hongik University.
+He has been advised by [Albert No], assistant professor at Hongik University.
 It is his current working research codebase for UROP Projects.
-The prior study of this project is * [_The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks._](https://openreview.net/forum?id=rJl-b3RcF7) Jonathan Frankle & Michael Carbin.
+The prior study of this project is * [_The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks._](https://openreview.net/forum?id=rJl-b3RcF7) [Jonathan Frankle & Michael Carbin].
 ICLR 2019.

 ### 2.1 Requirements